 Whisk eggs together and add pumpkin, vanilla, and maple syrup to combine.
 In a separate bowl sift coconut flour, baking soda, and spices.
 Add dry ingredients to wet ingredients and whisk until evenly combined.
 The batter will be thicker than your average pancake batter.

-Heat 2 tbsp. coconut oil in a large skillet.
+Heat 1 tbsp of ghee or paleo fat of choice in a large skillet.
 You will need to repeat this each time you add pancakes to make sure the pan is evenly coated.
 Spoon batter in the pan.
 You will need to use the spoon to spread out the batter since it is a bit thick.
 Flip once the pancake gets a bit fluffy and the edge gets lighter in color or bubbles form.

 FLIP TIP: This is a delicate process.
 When flipping the pancakes, guide the spatula under the pancake.
 Do not lift the pancake all the way off the pan.
 Instead, with the spatula under the pancake, keep the tip of the spatula on the pan as you flip up and onto its uncooked side.
 You aren’t picking it all the way up and flipping in the same spot – you’re flipping away from its original location in the pan.
 (Think of flipping a giant tire over away from your body).
 You’ll need a bigger pan to do this because you need double the space.